kerkkoh/Skript-Groq/README.md

 # Skript-Groq ![Downloads](https://img.shields.io/github/downloads/kerkkoh/Skript-Groq/total)

+Imagine this, free AI 🤑, the fastest AI in the entire market 🏎️, and the latest open source models like Mixtral-8x7B 🔥 and Llama 3 8B/70B 🦙...
+Well, imagine no more, it's reality with [Groq](https://wow.groq.com/) 🎉💜 Almost instant AI completions, as of now free (and when priced, it's still the lowest price on the market), and the latest and best OS models.

-A Skript Addon that allows users to interface with the [Groq API](https://wow.groq.com/) and lets them send completion requests.
+Skript-Groq is a Skript Addon that allows users to interface with the [Groq API](https://wow.groq.com/) and lets them send completion requests.
 This is based on the original [Skript-GPT](https://github.com/DereWah/Skript-GPT) addon by DereWah.
-It uses the exact same Skript syntax (API) so it should be a drop-in replacement for the original addon.
+It uses the exact same Skript syntax (API) so it should be a drop-in replacement for the original addon, except for completions being deprecated, as all Groq models use a chat API.

 ## Documentation